dbbs-lab/patch/docs/source/candy_guide.rst

   plt.plot(list(s.recordings[0.5]), list(p.time))

-* Sections can connect themselves to a PointProcess target with ``.connect_points``, which handles NetCon stack access transparently:
+* Sections can connect themselves to a PointProcess target with ``.connect_points``, which handles NetCon stack access transparently.
+This allows for example for easy creation of synaptic contacts between a Section and a target synapse:

 .. code-block:: python